Clair Huxtable

 Both Clair's role and Rashad's performance have garnered significant acclaim; Clair was the series' only main character who avoided criticisms that regularly plagued other aspects of The Cosby Show.
 Rashad was nominated for two Emmy Awards for Outstanding Lead Actress in a Comedy Series.
 Despite the actress' continued success, Clair remains the role for which Rashad is best known, credited with establishing her as a television icon.
-A feminist icon, Clair is revered as one of television's most beloved mothers; as one of television's first working mothers, the character's profound influence on African-American women and female lawyers in television has been dubbed the "Clair Huxtable effect".
+Clair is revered as one of television's most beloved mothers; as one of television's first working mothers, the character's profound influence on African-American women and female lawyers in television has been dubbed the "Clair Huxtable effect".

 Role and family

-Born Clair Olivia Hanks, Clair is a graduate of the fictional Hillman College located in Virginia, the school at which she first met and fell in love with Dr. Heathcliff "Cliff" Huxtable.
+Born Clair Olivia Hanks, Clair is a graduate of the fictional Hillman College located in Virginia, the same school attended by her eventual husband Dr. Heathcliff "Cliff" Huxtable.
 Clair is the matriarch of the upper middle class Huxtable family.
 A lawyer, Clair is the mother of five children, Sondra, Denise, Theo, Vanessa and Rudy, whom she raises alongside husband Cliff, an obstetrician, in a brownstone in Brooklyn, New York.
 Clair's home address is 10 Stigwood Avenue, Brooklyn Heights, New York.
 Episodes typically revolve around Clair and Cliff dealing with everyday situations and problems as they pertain to a standard household during the 1980s.
 Although both Clair and Cliff counsel, admonish and oftentimes outwit their children together, dividing their parental responsibilities equally, Clair tends to serve as primary disciplinarian to her children – and occasionally to Cliff as well.
 Of the couple, Clair is typically the parent who offers advice and guidance to her children, in addition to administering suitable punishments for misbehavior.

-Clair's family eventually expands to include Sondra and Denise's love interests, husbands Elvin Tibideaux and Martin Kendall, respectively.
+Clair's family eventually expands to include Sondra's and Denise's love interests, husbands Elvin Tibideaux and Martin Kendall, respectively.
 Sondra and Elvin eventually have children of their own, twins Winnie and Nelson, named after South African activists Winnie and Nelson Mandela, making Clair a grandmother for the first time.
 Meanwhile, Martin brings with him Olivia, a young daughter from his previous marriage.
 Denise's stepdaughter, Olivia ultimately becomes Clair's step-granddaughter.
 Clair's teenage cousin Pam eventually moves in with her family in the show's seventh season.
 Also, Clair's in-laws, Russel and Anna Huxtable, make regular appearances throughout the series, as do her own parents Al and Carrie Hanks, albeit to a lesser extent.

-Professionally, Clair works as a partner at the Bradly, Greentree & Dexter law firm in New York City, specifically as a Legal Aid attorney.
+Professionally, Clair works as an attorney at the Bradly, Greentree & Dexter law firm in New York City, and eventually makes partner.
+She mostly works in the areas of mergers and acquisitions, some corporate litigation, as well as a Legal Aid attorney.
 She occasionally represents her own children in legal disputes, for example helping Theo successfully obtain a refund for several unwearable T-shirts purchased from an untrustworthy salesman.
 Similarly, Clair defends Sondra when a dishonest mechanic attempts to scam her.